Primary materials: CelluClay, acrylic paint.

 This is a test mask I made during the later stages of another project.
-I wanted something I could experiment on to figure out how to attach straps to papier-mache, and for painting.
-Also, after having spent a lot of time on a project that still wasn’t finished, I wanted to make something small enough that I’d have the satisfaction of a finished piece.
+I wanted something I could experiment on to figure out how to attach straps to CelluClay, and for painting.

-I usually don’t do skull faces because I think they’re kind of cliché at this point, but that may be why this popped into my mind when I was sculpting without a design in mind.
+I usually don’t do skull faces because I think they’re kind of too obvious, but that may be why this popped into my mind when I was sculpting without a design in mind.
 As the face emerged I thought it would be whimsical to give it a big smile.
-I had recently seen pictures of Ultron for the first time (this was way before the movie) and liked the smiling look.

-This is my first and currently only papier-mache mask that is fully painted.
-It has two strips of aluminum screwed inside to act as anchors for straps.
+This has two strips of aluminum screwed inside to act as anchors for straps.
 They’re pretty strong and I’m not concerned about them getting ripped out.
-It probably needs a third anchor at the top to help with stability and weight distribution, though I never put that in.
+It needs a third anchor at the top to help with stability and weight distribution, though I never put that in.

 Although not the biggest, fanciest, or most comfortable thing I’ve made, this represents an important step forward in completing projects and learning how to make them wearable.